 Unlike other aspects of your business, measuring how important social media is to building a growing company is pretty difficult.
 With abstract metrics and unique approaches to success, having a few statistics to drive the message home certain never hurts.

-- Half of the world population uses social media (that's 3.8 billion people)
+- Over half of the world's population uses social media (that's 4.62 billion people)

 If these statistics don't highlight the value and importance of setting up a social media management strategy for your company, we don't know what will.

 Now you know what social media management involves, its benefits, and the cost factors that will determine what sort of price quote you can expect, here are some examples of the companies that can help you.
 We've put together a selection of the top social media management tools and services available in 2021.